dennessu/oculus-app-store/docs/devdocs/DockerAsDevEnv.md

 #Use docker to run development environment

-Today we need to run couchdb and postgresql in our local dev machine, we might have to run more open source services such as ElasticSearch, memcached, etc in the future.
+Today we need to run couchdb, postgresql and memcached in our local dev machine, we might have to run more open source services such as ElasticSearch, Redis, etc in the future.
 It would be nice if we can have a simple way to setup all these external dependencies, and if everyone can run on the same environments, we can avoid introducing platform specific bugs.

 Docker is the answer.

 We can now run postgresql and couchdb in docker containers, and here is the instructions.

-**To set it up, you need to stop/uninstall your local postgres couchdb first.**
+**To set it up, you need to stop/uninstall your local postgres/couchdb/memcached first.**

 ## Mac OSX Users